Street trading licence

 If you have any questions, email licensing@enfield.gov.uk.

-Further information about the new pavement licence
+Further information about the pavement licence

 The Business and Planning Act 2020 allows businesses to apply for a licence to enable them to place temporary furniture, such as tables and chairs, outside cafes, bars and restaurants.